Berkanktk/CyberSecurity/README.md

 `du -shL BreachCompilation`

 **Options:**
+`-a` to display an entry for each file in a file hierarchy
+`-c` displays total size at the end
+`-d <number>` to specify the depth of the directory tree to be displayed
-`-h` - to get a human-readable output
+`-h` to get a human-readable output
+`-L` dereference all symbolic links
-`-s` - to get the total size of the directory
+`-s` to get the total size of the directory
-`-L` - dereference all symbolic links
+`--time` get the results with timestamps of last modification

 ## ncdu
 ncdu is a disk usage analyzer with an ncurses interface.
 It is a part of the ncdu suite.